Saturn: A Deep Dive into the Ringed Planet's Distance from the Sun

 -

 Outer Planets: Compared to the other gas giants (Jupiter, Uranus, and Neptune), Saturn is relatively closer to the Sun.
-However, it's still incredibly distant, highlighting the vastness of our solar system.
+That said, it's still incredibly distant, highlighting the vastness of our solar system.

 The Role of Gravity and Orbital Mechanics